 Director of The Island School

 Ashley graduated from Michigan State University with degrees in Sociocultural Anthropology and Professional Writing and specializations in Peace and Justice Studies and Health and Wellness Promotion.
 In 2008, Ashley accepted a position as a Teach For America corps member and taught for three years in California, simultaneously pursuing a Master's degree in Education at Alliant International University.
 Looking to foster experiential learning methods, Ashley then spent one year working in outdoor education.
 In 2012, Ashley returned to TFA to work with the same community she initially taught, this time coaching teachers in pedagogy and practice.
 Ashley has attended workshops in leadership, experiential education, positive psychology, and critical thinking.
-Ashley joined The Island School community in 2014 as a Histories and Literature teacher after finding the curriculum and program matched her education philosophy focused on holistic development.
+Ashley joined The Island School community in 2014 as a Histories and Literature teacher after finding the curriculum and program matched her education philosophy focused on holistic development, and in Fall of 2016, assumed the role of Director.
 In her spare time, Ashley enjoys running, backpacking, reading and adventuring outside.

 CSD Research Teacher

 Alex hails from Lancaster, Ohio but has lived in California, Chilé, Michigan, and Colorado.
 Alex graduated from the University of Dayton in 2007 with a bachelor's degree in Geology.
 He returned to the university to earn a teaching credential in Earth Science in 2010.
-Alex has been professionally involved with outdoor and experiential education for the last ten years.
+Alex has been professionally involved with outdoor and experiential education for the last eleven years.
 He has taught classes on backpacking and kayaking, planned student-centered backpacking and climbing trips, instructed students at a residential outdoor educational facility in the Sierra Nevada Mountains, and led National Parks camping trips.
-Alex's relationship with The Island School dates back to the Fall of 2014 when he volunteered for the Cape family.
-Today, in addition to his teaching responsibilities, Alex is an advisor and manages the Bike Shed.
-In his free time, Alex loves free-diving, slack-lining, and rock climbing.
+Alex's relationship with The Island School dates back to the Fall of 2014 when he volunteered for the Cape Eleuthera family.
+Today, in addition to his research teaching responsibilities with the Center for Sustainable Development, Alex is a coach for the Fellows Program and an expedition leader for sailing and kayaking trips.
+In his free time, Alex loves instructing free-diving, distance running, and fishing.

 Literature and Writing Teacher